ucsb-cs8/w20/_lab/lab01.md

 1. <b>Get the big picture first from the <tt>convert.py ..FF</tt> line</b>.

-   Look for a line near the beginning that has the name of your file, followed by a list of either dots, letter 'E' or letter 'F' characters, like this one:
+   Look for a line near the beginning that has the name of your file, followed by a list of either dots, letter `E` or letter `F` characters, like this one:

    ```
    convert.py ..FF
    ```

    In this case, the `.` characters are tests that passed.
-If you have four tests, the ideal thing you'd want to see is <tt>convert.py&nbsp;....</tt> which means that four tests for <tt>convert.py</tt> all passed.
+If you have four tests, then ideally, you'd want to see four dots, like this <tt>convert.py&nbsp;....</tt>, which means that four tests for <tt>convert.py</tt> all successfully passed.

-   Instead, here, we see `..FF`, which means we had two test failures.
+   Instead, here, we see `..FF`, which means we had two tests that succeeded and two tests that failed.
 Later in the output, we'll see more detail about each of those failures.

 2. <b>Understand the overall structure of the output.</b>